 Rewinding tapes was not much faster than reading or writing them.
 Usually four tape drives were available and the model data would be split equally between two tape reels.
 After the first half of the array had been read from the first reel, that reel would be rewound and quickly thereafter when half of the next time step had been written out, the first output reel would be rewound.
 There was thus no waiting for rewinds.

-With the advent of the IBM 709 this tape I/O was overlapped with computing.
-This provided the expected performance improvement but did not impact the tape logic described here.
+With the advent of the IBM 709 with its ‘data channels’, this tape I/O was overlapped with computing.
+This provided the expected performance improvement but did not impact the tape logic described above.

 About 1957 a new programmer at Livermore came up with the following clever scheme but I can’t imagine how he thought of this simple trick.
 He divided the mesh into 3 equal parts.
 Parts 1 and 2 were initially recorded on reel A which was then rewound.
 Part 3 was recorded on reel B which was not rewound.
 The calculation now commenced reading part 1 from reel A and writing onto the end of reel B. When part 1 of the array had been processed reel B was rewound and writing was switched to reel C. Part 2 of the mesh was read from reel A and written to reel C. When this was done reel B had finished rewinding and was ready to supply part 3, which was read and output went to reel C. When part 3 was finished reel C was rewound.
 At this point the next time step of the simulation was complete and part 1 was on the end of reel B, which had finished rewinding, while parts 2 and 3 were on reel C, which was rewinding.
 We now begin the next complete sweep of the mesh by reading part 1 from reel B and writing on reel A, when part 1 is done we rewind reel B and continue reading part 2 from reel C which has just finished rewinding.
 Part 2 is also written to reel A. When part 2 is done we rewind reel A and write part 3 to reel B. This is where we came in.
 We have overlapped tape rewind with the rest of the tasks with only three tape drives and reels.